Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 [71, 80, 73]
 ```

-One can imagine all different sorts of things you'd want to do with your
+You can imagine all sorts of different things you'd want to do with your
 scores that might involve selecting individual scores or ranges of scores (for
 example, with the above examples, we could easily compute the average score of
 our last three games, and see how it compares to our first game).
 So hopefully